It’s safe to say that buying a radiator is a considered purchase.

 As with any other room, the size of your bathroom will dictate the kind of radiator you purchase, but there are a few other factors to bear in mind too.

 If you have a big family – but a small bathroom – and need to keep a large number of towels dry and ready for use, installing a HTR with some thermostatic valves could be the way forward.

-If what you require in your bathroom heating is a more traditional look and feel, then a Milano Trent may be the perfect heating package – there lots of different styles available out there too.
+If what you require in your bathroom heating is a more traditional look and feel, then a Milano Elizabeth may be the perfect heating package – there lots of different traditional styles available out there too.

 Milano Pendle HTR with Shelf